ska-sa/katgpucbf/doc/xbgpu.theory.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The :mod:`~katgpucbf.xbgpu.xbengine` module does the work of assembling all
+The :mod:`~katgpucbf.xbgpu.engine` module does the work of assembling all
 the different modules into a pipeline.
 This module has three different async
 processing pipelines know as the ``_receiver_loop``, ``_gpu_proc_loop`` and the
 ``_sender_loop``.
 Data is passed between these three processing loops using
 :class:`asyncio.Queue`\ s.
 Buffers in queues are reused to prevent unnecessary memory
 allocations.
-Additionally, buffers are passed between the python program to the
+Additionally, buffers are passed between the Python program to the
 network threads and back in order to reuse these buffers too.

 The image below demonstrates how data moves through the pipeline and how it is